-The Food and Fiber Animal Service of the Auburn University College of Veterinary Medicine is made up of a dedicated group of specialists in medicine, surgery, reproduction and preventive medicine who diagnose and treat diseases of cattle, goats, sheep, pigs and camelids.
-Whether it is a problem with an individual animal or a herd, the veterinarians and technicians of the Food Animal Service are committed to working with producers and other food animal veterinarians to find solutions.
+The Farm Animal Services of the Auburn University College of Veterinary Medicine is a dedicated group of specialists in medicine, surgery, reproduction and preventive medicine who diagnose and treat diseases of cattle, goats, sheep, pigs and camelids.
+Whether it is a problem with an individual animal or a herd, our veterinarians and technicians are committed to working with producers and other veterinarians to find solutions.

-This Service strives to provide economically sound diagnostic and treatment options for commercial producers, and advanced, state-of-the-art veterinary care for valuable breeding animals and livestock pets.
-The livestock handling and hospitalization facilities of the Large Animal Teaching Hospital are equipped to provide advanced diagnostic and treatment amenities to all food animal patients.
+The Farm Animal Service staff strives to provide economically-sound diagnostic and treatment options for commercial producers and advanced, state-of-the-art veterinary care for valuable breeding animals and livestock pets.
+The livestock handling and hospitalization facilities of the Large Animal Teaching Hospital are equipped to provide advanced diagnostic and treatment amenities to all food and fiber animal patients.

-Whether it’s an inpatient or outpatient, excellent patient care is provided by faculty and technicians experienced in livestock diseases and husbandry.
+Whether it’s an inpatient or outpatient service, excellent patient care is provided by faculty and technicians who are experienced in livestock diseases and husbandry.